Punctured tubular neighborhoods and stable homotopy at infinity

-\begin{prop} Let $X$ be an essentially smooth $k$-scheme of dimension $d$ and let $v=\mathbb{V}(\mathcal{V})$ be a virtual vector bundle of rank $d$ on $X$.
+\begin{prop} Let $X$ be an essentially smooth $k$-scheme of dimension $d$ and let $v=\mathbb{V}(\cV)$ be a virtual vector bundle of rank $d$ on $X$.
 Then there is a canonical isomorphism

-\end{prop} \begin{proof} With $k$ being finitely generated over a perfect field $k_0$, one can work over $k_0$ or assume that $k$ is perfect.
+\end{prop} \begin{proof} Because the stable homotopy category satisfies continuity (\cite[Def.
+4.3.2]{CD3}), and $k$ is a filtered colimit of finitely generated field extension over its prime sub-field $F$, one can assume that $k=F$, and therfore $k$ is perfect.
 The coniveau spectral sequence (see \cite{Deg11}, \textsection 1.1.1 and Def.
 1.4) associated with the cohomology theory $H^*_{\SH}(X,v)$ takes the form

-Here $X_{(x)}=\Spec(\mathcal O_{X,x})$ and $N_x X_{(x)}$ is the normal bundle of $x$ (this relies on Morel-Voevodsky's homotopy purity theorem).
+Here $X_{(x)}=\Spec(\mathcal O_{X,x})$ and $N_x X_{(x)}$ is the normal bundle of $x$; and we have used Morel-Voevodsky's homotopy purity theorem to identify cohomology with support with the cohomology of the relevant Thom space, which applies as $\kappa(x)/k$ is separable (therefore essentially smooth) as we assumed $k$ is perfect.
 The $E_1$-term is concentrated in the range $p \in [0,d]$ and by the $\AA^1$-connectivity theorem, in the range $q \leq 0$.
 According to Morel's computation of the $0$-stable stem and Feld's theory \cite{Feld2}, there is an isomorphism between complexes

 We conclude by looking at the line $p+q=d$. \end{proof}